Skip to content

 adding veggies to a roasting pan

-Roast in the oven on a middle rack at 425° convection for 60 to 70 minutes or until well browned.
+Roast the mixture: I place the pan on the middle rack of the oven at 425 degrees convection and roast for 60 to 70 minutes or until everything is well browned.

 roasting turkey parts and veggies in a pan

-Drain off any rendered fat through a chinois or fine mesh strainer into a shallow pan or plate and place it in the freezer to solidify.
+Drain the fat: I pour any rendered fat through a chinois or fine mesh strainer into a shallow pan or plate and place it in the freezer so it can solidify.

 rendered turkey fat

-Next, transfer everything from the pan into a large-sized sauce pot.
+Transfer: Next, I transfer everything from the pan into a large-sized sauce pot.

 adding roasted veggies and turkey parts to a pot

-With the remaining fond that is stuck to the bottom of the pan place it over a burner, or two burners over medium heat, and deglaze with 1 cup of white wine.
-Scrape the pan to remove all the goodies stuck to the bottom.
+Deglaze the pan: I place the pan with the fond over a burner or two burners on medium heat and deglaze it with 1 cup of white wine.
+I scrape the bottom to release all the goodies stuck to the pan.

 scraping fond from a pan